-The Authority Having Jurisdiction for licensed activities is the U.S. Nuclear Regulatory Commission.
+The Authority Having Jurisdiction for licensed activities required to meet 10 CFR 70 is the U.S. Nuclear Regulatory Commission.

 7.2 ADMINISTRATIVE CONTROLS

 7.2.1 Fire Prevention

 A key element of fire protection is fire prevention.
 The goal of fire prevention is to prevent a fire from starting.
 The basic components of fire prevention are: